How can I prepare for a domestic flight as opposed to an international flight?

 Whether you are traveling within the United States or abroad, a valid photo ID is required (such as a state-issued driver's license or permanent resident card).
 Your ID must be REAL ID compliant beginning May 3, 2023.
 If you are traveling internationally, a valid passport and, depending on the destination and length of stay, an appropriate travel visa, may also be required.

-No two trips are exactly the same, and COVID-era regulations may require additional travel documents.
-For example, you may need to show a negative test result, your vaccination documentation, or a letter from a healthcare authority or licensed practitioner providing travel clearance if you were previously infected.
+No two trips are exactly the same, and some may require additional travel documents.
+For example, you may need to show your vaccination documentation, or a visa document that you secured before traveling.

 Other documents parents may need for flights with children: